Amateur Photographer verdict

 • 4K 60p video

-Over the years, I’ve owned a huge number of Canon EOS cameras; too many to count but the list includes every 5D, both 7Ds, a 6D and many cameras from the XXD line, such as the 40D, 80D and 90D.
-Whenever I’ve taken on a new body, the change in handling has been seamless, but I have to admit that the R6 took a little relearning.
+I’ve owned countless Canon EOS cameras over the years.
+The list includes every 5D, both 7Ds, a 6D and many from the XXD line, such as the 40D, 80D and 90D.
+Whenever I’ve taken on a new body, the change in handling has been seamless, but I have to admit that the R6 took a little re-learning.

 The smaller, slimmer body has less space for controls and too few buttons for my liking.
 Unlike the EOS R and R5, it also lacks a top plate LCD.
 I didn’t realise how much I used this until I found myself glancing down at the EOS R6, only to be reminded that this feature is absent, sadly.

 What’s more, I had to get used to the lighter and more compact body.
-The EOS R6 body at 680g is over 200g lighter than the 890g EOS 5D Mark IV.
+At 680g the EOS R6 body is over 200g lighter than the 890g EOS 5D Mark IV.
 It’s smaller in the hands too, with the R6 measuring 138 x 98 x 88mm compared to the larger EOS 5D Mark IV (151 x 116 x 76mm).
-On the other hand, only two out of the nine lenses I own are RF mount, and the extra weight and length of adding the EF-RF Mount Adapter to accommodate my EF lenses takes some getting used to.
+On the other hand, only two out of the nine lenses I own are RF mount, and the extra weight and length of adding the EF-RF Mount Adapter to accommodate my EF lenses took some getting used to.

-I must be honest and say that I find the feel of the camera somewhat underwhelming.
-The texture and surface of the body materials feel less premium than with the Canon EOS 5D Mark IV as I was used to. just feels less pro-spec and components like the battery compartment flap trouble me.
+To be honest, I find the feel of the camera somewhat underwhelming.
+The texture and surface of body materials feel less premium than with the Canon EOS 5D Mark IV as I was used to.
+It feels sub pro-spec and components like the battery compartment flap trouble me.

 That said, having used the camera intensely from new, I can verify that the EOS R6 has worked faultlessly despite being exposed to the odd rain shower.